FlorisDevreese/Flutter-CI-CD/README.md

 ### Securing secrets

 The `google-services.json` and `GoogleService-Info.plist` committed with your source code should be of an `development` or `local` environment.
 In the build pipeline you should override these files with the configuration of a `test` environment.
 This way you keep your data/diagnostics/crashReports seperated.

-To achive this I've added the `google-services.json` and `GoogleService-Info.plist` files of my test environment of Firebase (a new Firebase project) to the secure files in [Azure pipelines](https://dev.azure.com/florisdevreese/Flutter-CI-CD/_library?itemType=SecureFiles).
-Now at build time I override the `google-services.json` and `GoogleService-Info.plist` of my source code with the ones of my test environment.
+To achive this I've added the `google-services.json` and `GoogleService-Info.plist` files of my test environment of Firebase (= a new Firebase project) to the secure files in [Azure pipelines](https://dev.azure.com/florisdevreese/Flutter-CI-CD/_library?itemType=SecureFiles).
+Now at build time I override the `google-services.json` and `GoogleService-Info.plist` of my source code with those of my test environment.
 [See changes here](https://github.com/FlorisDevreese/Flutter-CI-CD/commit/fff66145b2f630f3ef6ba89b38bc9c1010dc07fb).

 ## 4. Setting up CD for the Android package